 Eating Well to Reduce your Risk of Diabetes

 Please read this healthy cooking blog with lots of lovely plant based recipes and tips on how to live a vegan lifestyle

 Wheatfield Blog - Dr Alabi's update on our appointment project

 Dr Shah's blog

 We shall be reducing the number of phlebotomy appointments we offer.
 We will also be restricting patients who can book their blood tests at the practice.
 Patients who are elderly (75+), or patients who have a disability or long term condition can have their bloods at the practice.
 All other patients should be redirected to Arndale House in Luton, or Priory Medical Centre in Dunstable.
 This is at the clinician's discretion however, and if a clinician feels that the patient should have their blood test here even if they are not in one of the categories listed above, they can be booked

 CQC Inspection - Rating Given

-Extended Hours Appointments
+Extended Hours and Extended Access Appointments

 When booking your appointment, please state you would like an extended hours appointment.